 It is not selfish to expect to live life YOUR WAY.
 You need to live with intent and know what you want.
 Always take note of how it makes you feel and follow your bliss!
 In other words, don’t put off your happy life!

 5 Regrets Of The Dying – Bronnie Ware Video

 Bronnie Ware is an Australian Author and her Book Top 5 regrets of the dying was an International Best Seller.

-We are including a Ted Talk that she gave where she speaks about the importance of living an authentic life.
-Please take time to meet Bronnie and then continue scrolling for your Pinnable Charts.
-Click Play above to view now ^
+We are including a one-minute video from her where she speaks about the importance of living an authentic life.
+Please take the time to meet Bronnie and be sure to grab her book.
+Click Play above ^